Master's degrees

 All M.P.H. students are expected to develop skills and knowledge foundational to public health.
 This is accomplished by completing the following integrated, interdisciplinary public health core courses:

 In accordance with Loma Linda University's mission—"To make man whole"—the School of Public Health provides students with rich experiences, as well as training opportunities that include all dimensions of public health: physical, mental, spiritual, intellectual, and environmental.
-Part of this training occurs during the applied practice (AP) experience—which may be completed as a field practicum, applied research, or course-based activities, depending on the major.
+Part of this training occurs during the Applied Practice Experience (APE) —which may be completed as a field practicum, applied research, or course-based activities, depending on the major.
 The applied practice experience at the School of Public Health is an opportunity for students to apply the knowledge they learn in the classroom, enhance their understanding of public health, and contribute to the health of the community in which they are engaged.
-The experience allows students to demonstrate their ability to synthesize and integrate prior learning into real-life, public health settings.
+The experience allows students to demonstrate competency attainment through applied practice experiences in real-life, public health settings.

 The Integrative Learning Experience (ILE) gives the students an opportunity to demonstrate proficiency in the professional competencies required of public health professionals.
-This degree requirement occurs at the end of the of the program and is designed to enhance the student's professional knowledge and skills by developing a professional product and demonstrating proficiency in the specific program competencies.
-This process involves collaboration with and mentoring by the program faculty and the advisor.
-In consultation with the advisor and program faculty, the student selects the program learning outcomes for which they will be assessed to determine if they have met the degree requirements for synthesis and application of learning.
-This product may include a practice-based project, essay-based comprehensive exam, capstone course or another experience that culminates with a high-quality written deliverable for assessment purposes.
+This degree requirement occurs at or near the end of the of the program and is designed to enhance the student's professional knowledge and skills through synthesis and integration of foundational and concentration public health competencies in the specific program.
+The process involves collaboration and consultation between the student, the program faculty and the advisor to select the foundational and program learning outcomes for which they will be assessed.

 In addition to the AP Experience and ILE, some programs may require students to complete a professional portfolio.

-Residency training in the specialties of general preventive medicine and public health and in occupational medicine, as well as a combined residency in family and preventive medicine, are offered by the School of Public Health for qualified physicians.
+Residency training in the specialties of general preventive medicine and public health and in occupational medicine are offered by the School of Public Health for qualified physicians.
 Each residency training program is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and prepare residents for certification by the American Board of Preventive Medicine (ABPM).
 Both preventive and occupational medicine specialties require the successful completion of an accredited M.P.H. degree.

 Those interested in applying to these training programs should contact the residency office by calling 909/ 558-4918 or by visiting the following web address: https://lluh.org/prevmedresidency.